tribp/Getting-Started-Vue/README.md

 ## 3 directives

 - are 'instructions'
-- directives are prefixed with '-v' (eg: 'v-bind')
+- directives are prefixed with 'v-' (eg: 'v-bind')
 - they indicate special reactive behaviour to render the DOM.
 - they 'bind' dynamicly data to html.
 - you can als make your own directives.